Aylamccarthy/cobh-childrens-theatre/README.md

     - A live link will be displayed in a green banner when published successfully.
 The live link can be found here -  https://aylamccarthy.github.io/cobh-childrens-theatre/

-Clone the Repository Code Locally
+### Clone the Repository Code Locally

 Navigate to the GitHub Repository you want to clone to use locally:

-Click on the code drop down button
+- Click on the code drop down button
-Click on HTTPS
+- Click on HTTPS
-Copy the repository link to the clipboard
+- Copy the repository link to the clipboard
-Open your IDE of choice (git must be installed for the next steps) Type git clone copied-git-url into the IDE terminal The project will now of been cloned on your local machine for use.
+- Open your IDE of choice (git must be installed for the next steps)
+- Type git clone copied-git-url into the IDE terminal

+- The project will now have been cloned on your local machine for use.

-Credits
+## Credits
+* Code Institute "Love Running" project.
+* Gareth McGirr  "Tacos Travel" project.
+* Kevin Powell Youtube Tutorial- HTML and CSS for Beginners.
+Responsive Design Made Easy.

-Content
+## Content
+All the images are from https://pexels.com and https://pixabay.com/.
+Wikipedia and google were used for word definitions.
+All contents are owned by Cobh Children's Theatre.